leifb/temperature/README.md

   * confirm by pressing enter
 * If you want further practice, you could add the functionality to calculate to kelvin!

+## The solution

+If you have problems or just want to check, if you have done everything correct, you can check my given solution.
+For each step I have created a branch.
+Just check the commits or compare the branches to see what I have done to solve the problems.